AhmedFahmy9549/Flushion-Flutter/README.md

 2. Manage and personalize your account.
 3. Beautiful UI with Carousel and nice Color combinations.
 4. Offline Capabilities (using SQFLite Database).
+5. Dynamic theming switch between Dark and Light mode
+6. Find the products you need with search capability
-5. Navigation between diffrent screens and categories using Provider
+7. Navigation between diffrent screens and categories
-6. Choose your Meal size and quantities.
-7. Add items to your shopping cart and save them for later.
+8. Add items to your shopping cart and save them for later.
-8. Manage your cart , edit and delete your orders list.
+9. Manage your cart , edit and delete your orders list.

 ### ScreenShots: